FODZYME® logo

 All articles

 Food allergies involve an immune system reaction and can be life-threatening, while food intolerances are digestive issues that cause discomfort but are not immune-related.
-The symptoms, timing, and management of each are very different.
+The symptoms, timing, and management of food allergies & intolerances are very different.

 • Trigger an immune response